nagyistge/web_tm_tool/README.md

 The following features are present as of now:

 1. Add file stores
 2. Add processes
 3. Add connectors
 4. Add boundaries
 5. Move the objects
 6. Resize the objects
+7. Rename objects
-7. Join connectors to objects
+8. Join connectors to objects
-8. Unjoin connectors from objects
+9. Unjoin connectors from objects
-9. Change the name of the object
+10. Change the name of the object

-10. Read threats corresponding to an object
+11. Read threats corresponding to an object
-11. Add more threats to objects
+12. Add more threats to objects
+13. Delete threats

-12. Save the objects - TBD
+14. Save the objects - TBD
+15. Delete objects